The config element

 Now that you have confirmed that you can access these databases, to connect to your own database, you must have a user account with a password on the remote database.
 You must also ensure that your database server allows for remote connections from your running server.
 Assuming this is achieved, configurations for remote databases require a connection string like the two example above to be supplied.
 These connection strings can be fairly complex, but they always start with the database engine (either postgresql, mysql or sqlserver) followed by a psycopg2, pymysql or pymssql compatible connection string.

-version This is the original version of C-Phrase the configuration was built with.
+version This is the original version of Catch-Phrase the configuration was built with.
 This is helpful for future upgrade routines that might be run over configurations if we run into backward compatibility problems.

 Sub-elements